 With ESPN’s College GameDay broadcasting from Koch Arena, the 11th-ranked Shockers surged to a 74-60 victory over the 10th-ranked Panthers and, afterward, cut down the nets.

 In 2013-14, Wichita State won an NCAA single-season record 35-straight games before losing to National Runner-Up Kentucky in the Third Round of the NCAA Tournament.

 Marshall was named Naismith National Coach of the Year, NABC National Coach of he Year, AP Coach of the Year and Henry Iba National Coach of the Year.
 He was also awarded the Adolph Rupp Cup, given to the coach "who best exemplifies excellence in his dedication to the game of basketball and to his student athletes."

 In addition, Marshall was named MVC Coach of the Year for the third-straight season, after leading the Shockers to their second conference championship in three years.

 The Shockers spent the entire 2013-14 campaign ranked in the Top 25, rising as high as No. 2 in both the AP and Coaches Polls – the school’s loftiest ranking since the 1981-82 season.

-WSU stormed through the Valley with a perfect 18-0 conference record, becoming the first to navigate MVC play with an unbeaten mark since Larry Bird’s Indiana State team in 1979.
+WSU stormed through the Valley with a perfect 18-0 conference record, becoming the first in nearly 30 years to navigate MVC play with an unbeaten mark.

 The Shockers continued their dominance during the MVC Tournament in St. Louis, winning all three games to capture their first Valley Tournament title since 1987.